HazyefahKhan/Recall/README.md

 ## Usage

-1. Create a new note and select "MCQ Card" as the note type
+1. In Anki, go to Tools → Create Recall Question
+2. Select a deck for your new card
-2. Fill in the following fields:
+3. Fill in the question and answer options using the provided template
-   - Question
-   - Options (A through D)
-   - Correct Options
-   - Correct Options Explanations
-   - Incorrect Options
-   - Incorrect Options Explanations
+4. For each option, provide a detailed explanation of why it's correct or incorrect
+5. Click "Create Card" to add the card to your selected deck

+The default card type is "Recall" which has 1 correct and 1 incorrect option.
+Additional variants are automatically named based on their configuration (e.g., "Recall13" for 1 correct and 3 incorrect options).

 ## Version History

+- 2.0.0: Rebranded as "Recall" with focus on active recall learning
-- 1.0.0: Initial release with basic MCQ functionality
+- 1.0.0: Initial release as "Exam Simulator MCQ"